mnot/redbot/README.rst

 Installing RED
 --------------

 Unpack the REDbot tarball.
-There are a number of interesting files:
+The relevant files are:

 - bin/redbot_cgi.py - the Web CGI script for running REDbot
 - bin/redbot_cli - the command-line interface